 The UK Government has effective control over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates, provides a proportion of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (ie council tax bills).
-Grants received from government departments are set out in the subjective analysis in note 8 on reporting for resources allocation decisions.
+Grants received from government departments are set out in note 10.